jdshaeffer/jdshaeffer/README.md

-### Hi there 👋
+### hi there 👋

-I'm J.D., a driven full stack developer proficient in JavaScript/TypeScript.
-I build apps in React/Vue and Node.js.
+I'm JD, a driven sofware engineer proficient in TypeScript and Python.
+I build apps in React and Node.js.

 <!--
 - 🔭 I’m currently working on ...